Satisfactory Progress Policy

 Transfer credits/Major Changes/Second Degrees

 Students who have changed their major, are pursuing a second degree or have transfer credit are more likely to reach the maximum time frame limit.
 If a student changes majors or has transfer credits the credits earned will be included in the calculation of attempted credits, earned credits, and maximum time frame.
 Students seeking a second undergraduate degree are subject to the maximum timeframe component.
 In general, this is 45 credits in a one-year program or 90 credits in a two-year program.
-Through the appeal process the financial aid office can approve a student to take additional credits to finish their program.
+Through the appeal process the financial aid office can approve a student to take additional credits to finish their program if additional courses are needed for that specific program and the second/subsequent degree type is different from their initial degree type.
 The appeal process can be found under section IV.

 II.
 WITHDRAWALS

-B. Unofficial Withdrawal – Students who receive all failing or withdrawal grades (include F and W grades along with “I” grades that are permanent) are considered to have unofficially withdrawn from the college and are immediately placed on financial aid disqualification without a warning first.
+Unofficial Withdrawal – Students who receive all failing grades are considered to have unofficially withdrawn from the college and are immediately placed on financial aid disqualification without a warning.
 Federal regulations require that a return of funds calculation be completed on all students who receive federal aid.
 This calculation may result in a student owing the college or the Department of Education a balance that must be paid prior to the next term of enrollment.

-C. Administrative Withdrawal or Academic Suspension – A student who has been administratively withdrawn or academically suspended from school is also disqualified from receiving financial aid.
+Administrative Withdrawal or Academic Suspension – A student who has been administratively withdrawn or academically suspended from school is disqualified from receiving financial aid.

 III.
 NOTIFICATION AND SAP STATUS

-2. Financial Aid Warning: Students can receive one subsequent semester of federal aid while on this status.
-Students receive the following status if they are not meeting one or more of the SAP requirements.
-Students in their next semester must meet SAP requirements as specified in section I, Minimum GPA requirements and 66.67% completion rate or they will then be placed on Financial Aid Disqualification.
+Financial Aid Warning: Students can receive one subsequent semester of federal aid while on this status.
+Students may receive the following status if they are not meeting GPA or completion requirements.
+Students in their next semester must meet minimum GPA requirements and 66.67% completion rate (as specified in section I) or they will then be placed on financial aid disqualification.

-3. Financial Aid Disqualification: Students may not receive any federal financial aid while on this status, some state and institutional aid eligibility may be suspended with this status.
+Financial Aid Disqualification: Students may not receive any federal financial aid while on this status, some state and institutional aid eligibility may be suspended with this status.
 Federal aid refers to federal grants, loans, and work-study programs.
-Students are placed on Financial Aid Disqualification if they have failed to meet SAP requirements or have failed to meet the requirements set forth in their Plan of Study.
-Students may re-establish eligibility for federal aid by completing the steps below (see section IV).
-Note: Financial Aid Disqualification is not the same as academic suspension.
+Students are placed on financial aid disqualification if they have failed to meet SAP requirements or have failed to meet the requirements set forth in their Plan of Study.
+Students may re-establish eligibility for federal aid by completing the steps in section IV.
+Note: Financial aid disqualification is not the same as academic suspension.

-5. Academic Plan of Study (POS): Students who are on an Academic Plan of Study are students who have failed to meet SAP but have successfully appealed their disqualification.
+Academic Plan of Study (POS): Students who are on an Academic Plan of Study are students who have failed to meet SAP but have successfully appealed their disqualification.
 If they are mathematically unable to meet SAP by the end of the next term, they must have an arranged POS created by the SAP advisor.
 The SAP advisor, if needed, will consult a student’s academic advisor for advice in academic planning.
-The POS may cover more than one term of attendance.
+The POS will be issued for one term, if the terms of the POS are met and the student has not changed programs a new POS will be issued for the next term of enrollment.

 At the end of each term, students must either: